Birmingham Bach Choir: Paul Spicer: 1992-present

 Paul Spicer took over as Conductor in 1992 after being invited to apply by Richard Butt the year before.

-Shortly after Paul joined, the choir changed its name to the Birmingham Bach Choir, and extended its repertoire into the 20th century and contemporary music, notably works by Benjamin Britten, Edward Elgar, Gerald Finzi, Herbert Howells and John Joubert.
+Subsequently, the choir changed its name to the Birmingham Bach Choir and extended its repertoire into the 20th century and contemporary music, notably works by Benjamin Britten, Edward Elgar, Gerald Finzi, Herbert Howells and John Joubert.

 The choir has continued to premiere new choral works, including Spicer's The Deciduous Cross, a work based on five poems by RS Thomas commissioned for Paul's 10th anniversary as conductor; Easter Oratorio which was recorded by the Choir with Lichfield Cathedral Choristers and Special Choir and the English Symphony Orchestra in 2005; and Unfinished Remembering, at Birmingham Symphony Hall in 2014, to commemorate the centenary of the start of the Great War.
 The performance of Unfinished Remembering was described by the Birmingham Post as "one of the most important concerts" in the choir's history.

 Other premieres include Universal Nature by John Joubert (commissioned by Nicholas Fisher for the choir and first performed in 1994); My Heart Danceth by Eleanor Alberga (commissioned by the choir as part of a nationwide series of concerts celebrating the eightieth birthday of John Joubert, composer and patron of the Choir, and debuted in 2007); and Steal Away, a spiritual-based piece written by Paul Spicer as part of the choir's 2019 centenary.

-In 2019, Roderick Williams was announced as a Patron, as part of the choir's year long centenary celebrations, which included an autumn Gala Concert at Lichfield Cathedral.
+In 2019, Roderick Williams was announced as a Patron as part of the choir's year-long centenary celebrations, which included an autumn Gala Concert at Lichfield Cathedral.